 Such courses are developed through grants from the Humanities Council, which support related activities such as field trips, materials, and guest speakers.

-Known as “capstone seminars,” these courses fulfill a requirement in the Humanistic Studies Certificate.
-The Certificate is open to undergraduates of diverse disciplinary backgrounds, including those who are majoring in the social sciences, natural sciences, and engineering but also have a serious and longstanding interest in the humanities.
+These courses fulfill a requirement in the Humanistic Studies minor, which is open to undergraduates of diverse disciplinary backgrounds, including those who are majoring in the social sciences, natural sciences, and engineering who also have a serious and longstanding interest in the humanities.

 Examples of Team-Taught Seminars